olofd/react-native-photos-framework/README.md

 fetchOptions is a query-object which can be sent both when fetching albums with `getAlbums` and when fetching assets with `getAssets`.
 Below you can see the available options for fetchOptions.
 You can also read Apple's documentation around [PHFetchOptions here](https://developer.apple.com/reference/photos/phfetchoptions).
-(Many of the args. map one-to-one with native data structures.)
+(Many of the args map one-to-one with native data structures.)

 | Prop  | Default  | Type | Description |
 | :------------ |:---------------:| :---------------:| :-----|